moirai2/moirai2/README.md

 > perl moirai2.pl -i '$input->count->$count' -o '$input->charcount->$count' exec 'wc -c $input > $count'

+An [output file](example/text/charcount), a [log file](example/log/e202205171203279pKn.txt) and a metadata [triple file](example/db/charcount.txt) (subject=filepath to hello world text file, predicate=count, object=1) will be created.
 Chain of commands can be connected by linking in/out triples like example above.
 This is how moirai2.pl handles a scientific workflow.
 Processes are loosely linked by triples which gives flexibility to a workflow, since a triple can be written by user directly, or through web interface, or through moirai computation.

 ## Structure
 ```